-- Federal export control regulations prohibit the export of certain biomaterials to foreign countries without an export license issued by the government.
+Federal export control regulations prohibit the export of certain biomaterials to foreign countries without an export license issued by the government.
 The Export Administration Regulations are administered by the US Department of Commerce.
 For more information, contact Pat Cone-Fisher, Export Control Coordinator, 319-335-3585 or visit the Export Controls and University Research website within the Division of Sponsored Programs.

-If you have questions regarding permits or shipping regulations, please contact Nyree Mortensen, 353-5679, or Haley Sinn, 335-9553.
-If the permitting agency requests a site inspection prior to approving the permit, EHS staff can also assist with the inspection process.
+If the permitting agency requests a site inspection prior to approving the permit, EHS biosafety can assist with the inspection process.

 Once a permit is obtained, please send a copy to the Biosafety Office, Attn: Biosafety Staff, 100 EHS or email it to firstname.lastname@example.org.
 Biosafety staff will review permitting conditions and assist permitee with tracking expiration dates.

 - USDA APHIS Imports and Exports